fulgid0/Paste_Scraper/README.md

 ## SCHEMA
 ### Dictionary:
 Contains all words collected by default repository, or (if provided via CLI) specific dictionary file.
-### Words:
-Words resulted in a valid link, also counting the occurance.
-The idea is to use this value for statistics, making further scrapping smarter [TO DEVELOP].
-The world is not directly stored in this table, but we use the foreign key of Dictionary table.
+It tracks also success occurences for statics reasons (via 'UsageCount' field).
 ### ScrapedContent:
 Stores the content scraped from web pages, including the content itself, the date and time it was scraped, the URL from where it was scraped, and references to two words from the Dictionary table (via foreign key).
 ### AnalysisResults: